CEP Application and Increasing ISP

 The CEP allows a school or a group of schools to participate in the CEP for an additional grace year.
 A school or a group of schools participating in the CEP that have an ISP lower than 40 percent, but equal to or greater than 30 percent as of April 1 in year four of the four-year cycle, are allowed to continue the CEP for a grace year.
 The grace year is outside of the four-year cycle.

 The USDA bases the reimbursement for schools in a grace year on the ISP as of April 1 in year four of the current four-year cycle.

 The LEA must make available all documentation to support the unduplicated count of students and ISP calculation submitted with the initial application, ISP Change Request, or Grace Year Extension for review or audit while participating in the CEP.
 The LEA must also retain proof of the annual DC data match.
 In addition, this documentation must be retained for three years after submission of the final claim for reimbursement for the last fiscal year of the CEP.
 This includes, but is not limited to, enrollment data and reports documenting student eligibility for benefits.

 Desk Audit-Identified Student Percentage Review

-The CEP Guidance Manual allows the CDE to perform a desk audit for LEAs establishing a new CEP cycle when the LEA is not scheduled for a School Nutrition Program (SNP) administrative review (AR).
+The CDE will conduct desk audits for those LEAs establishing a new CEP cycle when the LEA is not scheduled for a School Nutrition Program (SNP) administrative review (AR).
 The CDE may conduct desk audit reviews at the LEA location (on site) or at the CDE (off site).